dheerajydv19/My-Bug-Bounty-Resources/Bug Bounty Checklist/Readme.md

 ## Account Takeover Checklist

 - login:
+    - [ ] Try registering any email address without verifying it and then tries to login with same email using any other sigh in method
     - [ ] check if you are able to brute force the password
+    - [ ] Check for account takeover due to improper rate limit
     - [ ] Test for OAuth misconfigurations
+    - [ ]
     - [ ] check if you are able to bruteforce the login OTP

     - [ ] check for JWT mesconfigurations